Skip to main content

 • If the user is looking at a moving crowd such as those found in convention centers

 Note that a failure to localize into a Space is distinct from head tracking loss.
-If a Space localization update fails, then the pose of the map origin and any spatial anchors simply will not be updated to correct for drift on that frame.
-However, the device may still be able to localize itself in the session map as described above (eg- if the user walks outside of the bounds of the Space’s map).
-When head tracking loss occurs, the ML OS will disrupt the user’s experience and display a tracking loss message as there is no way an application could know how to render content relative to the user’s environment.
-When a localization update fails, in many cases, it may not be immediately apparent to a user that an issue has occurred if localization just previously succeeded.
+If a Space localization update fails, then the pose of the map origin and any spatial anchors will not be updated to correct for drift on that frame.
+However, head tracking will continue to run and the device may still be able to localize itself in the session map as described above (eg- if the user walks outside of the bounds of the Space’s map).
+When head tracking loss occurs, the MagicLeap OS will disrupt the user’s experience and display a tracking loss message as there is no way an application could know how to render content relative to the user’s environment.
+When a localization update fails, in many cases, it may not be immediately apparent to a user that an issue has occurred if localization previously succeeded.
 Applications may choose how they wish to handle localization update failures.

 Spatial Anchors

 Spatial anchors are frames of reference of interest that may be persisted in a Space.
 All content that is meant to appear as though it is physically anchored in the user’s environment should be rendered relative to a spatial anchor.
-Use of the map origin as a frame of reference for reasoning about the user’s environment directly is not recommended.
+Rendering such content relative to the map origin is not recommended.
+Shared maps (created using AR Cloud) can be updated and expanded at runtime.
+When shared maps change, the pose of any anchors persisted in the map will be updated such that they will still be located in the same physical location as they were prior to the update.

 When the device is localized into a Space, an application may create a spatial anchor anywhere within the bounds of its map.
 When the pose of the map origin is updated to correct for drift, the pose of all spatial anchors will be updated accordingly.
 When localization updates occur at runtime, the origin and all anchors will be posed such that content close to the ML2 device appears as visually stable as possible.
 For this reason, it is recommended that applications create anchors close to the ML2.
 See Spatial Anchors for more details.